nickibyte/tri-d-chess/docs/docs.md

 tridchessboard.js is heavily inspired by [chessboard.js] and its API is kept almost identical.
 This enables you use most of the numerous examples that exist for [chessboard.js].
-So if you can figure out how to do something using this documentation, chances are you can find a working example for [chessboard.js] and apply it to your use case.
+So if you can't figure out how to do something using this documentation, chances are you can find a working example for [chessboard.js] and apply it to your use case.

 ## Differences to chessboard.js